-Over the years, risk management has become a fundamental concern for management, due to the 2008 global financial crisis which steered cessation and ensuing amalgamation of severalorganizations.
-One of the prime aims of corporate risk management as observed by Erin and Aribaba, (2021); Horvey and Ankamah (2020); and Faisal Hassan (2020)is and to avert circumstancesleading to unfortunate business outcomes like non-sustainability, insolvency, indigent firm value. performance among others.
-Gonzalez, Santomil and Herrera (2020)posit that corporate risk management (CRM) has disintegrated in 'silos' organizations have inclined to systematize their activities into functional parts for better decisions as well as improved value.
+Over the years, risk management has become a fundamental concern management, due to the 2008 global financial crisis which steered cessation and amalgamation ensuing severalorganizations.
+One of the prime aims of corporate risk management as observed by Erin and Aribaba, (2021); Horvey and Ankamah (2020); and Faisal Hassan (2020)is avert circumstancesleading to unfortunate business outcomes like non-sustainability, insolvency, indigent firm value. performance among others.
+Gonzalez, Santomil and Herrera (2020)posit that corporate risk management (CRM) has disintegrated 'silos' been in organizations have inclined to systematize their activities into functional parts for better decisions as well as improved value.

-Erin and Aribaba (2021); and the Committee of Sponsoring Organizations of the Treadeway Commission (2004) see CRM as the identification, assessment and prioritization of business outcomes that possess threats, perils or hazards to firms.
-Again, the International Standard Organization(ISO 31000); and Abdullah, Hamid and Yatim Janor, (2017)comprehendCRM the as impact improbability may impose on business objectives, matchedby coordinated and economical application of resources to lessen, monitor and regulate the likelihood and/or impact of unfortunate business outcomes or to maximize the attainment of opportunities.
+Erin Aribaba (2021);and Committee of Sponsoring Organizations of the Treadeway Commission (2004) see CRM as the identification, assessment and prioritization of business outcomes that possess threats, perils or hazards to firms.
+International Again, the Standard Organization(ISO 31000); and Abdullah, Janor, Hamid and Yatim (2017)comprehendCRM the impact as improbability may impose on business objectives, matchedby coordinated and economical application of resources to lessen, monitor and regulate the likelihood and/or impact of unfortunate business outcomes or to maximize the attainment of opportunities.

-In the Nigerian oil and gas sector, the story is similar to those in the banking sector that is characterized with enormous risk, as firms in the oil and gas sector are bent on improving firm value via instrumentality of CRM.
-Notably, firms operating in the oil and gas sector are faced with plentiful risks such as workforce and work environment risks; thus the reason for the increase in the number of risk committee meetings, diversity and independence in recent years.
-Notwithstanding the move management to drive firm value using the instrumentality of CRM, researchers(see Waitherero.
-Wanyoike & Muriu.
-2019; Anton, 2018; Jesko& Sophie, 2018; and Nwaobia, Ajibade & Kwarbai, 2015) are keen on assessing the connection between CRM and firm value.
+In the Nigerian oil and gas sector, the story is similar to those in the banking sector that is characterized with enormous risk, as firms in the oil and gas sector are bent on firm value improving via the instrumentality of CRM.
+Notably, firms operating in the oil and gas sector are faced with plentiful risks such as workforce and work environment risks; thus the reason for the increase in the number of risk committee meetings, diversity independence in recent years.
+Notwithstanding the move by management to drive firm value using the instrumentality of CRM, researchers(see Waitherero.
+Wanyoike & Muriu, 2019; Anton, 2018; Jesko& Sophie, 2018; and Nwaobia, Ajibade & Kwarbai, 2015) are keen on assessing the connection between CRM and firm value.

 In management literature, there is an avalanche of empirical studies on the nexus between CRM and firm value (Faisal & Hassan, 2020; Anton, 2018; Abdullah, et al, 2017; Nwaobia, et al, 2015); however, there is a dearth of empirical studies on whether CRM increases the value of the firm, particularly for oil and gas firms quoted on Nigerian Stock Exchange (NSE).
 Thus, this study assessed the link between CRM and firm value.
-The remaining part of this study is divided into the review of related literature, research method; results and discussions: conclusion and recommendations.
+The remaining part of this study is divided into the review of related literature, research method; results and discussions; conclusion and recommendations.